coder-aze/simple_calculator/README.md

-the math_expressions library that I use in the application has MIT license
+the math_expressions,cupertino_icons librarys that I use in the application has MIT license